Two CSCS-based iteration methods for solving absolute value equations: Numerical results

-On the other hand, from Tables \ref{tab2}-\ref{tab3}, we also observe that both the nonlinear CSCS-like and the Picard-CSCS iteration methods are better than the nonlinear HSS-like and the Picard-HSS iteration methods in terms of the number of iteration steps and the CPU elapsed time for solving the system of AVEs.
+On the other hand, from Tables \ref{tab2}-\ref{tab3}, we also observe that both the nonlinear CSCS-like and the Picard-CSCS iteration methods are better than the nonlinear HSS-like and the Picard-HSS iteration methods in terms of the number of iteration steps and the elapsed CPU time for solving AVEs.
 In particular, the nonlinear CSCS-like method often enjoys the better performance than the Picard-CSCS method in our implementations.
-Moreover, the convergence histories of residual norms of these four different iterative algorithms are dispalyed in Fig. \ref{fig1x}.
-In conclusion, the nonlinear CSCS-like iterative method is the best choice for coping with the AVEs concerning in Example 1.
-Besides, the Picard-CSCS iterative method can be regarded as an alternative. \textbf{Example 2}.
-In order to evaluate the performances of the propose methods comprehensively, we consider a family of the practical AVE problems arising in numerical solutions of the following one-dimensional space nonlinear fractional reaction-diffusion equation, which is specially modified from Refs. \cite{HWCSKC,MMMCT}:
+Moreover, the convergence histories of residual 2-norms of these four different iterative algorithms are displayed in Fig. \ref{fig1x}, and the performance profile based on CPU time for Example 1 with increasing the matrix size $n$ is illustrated in Fig. \ref{fig2x}.
+In conclusion, the nonlinear CSCS-like iteration method is the best choice for coping with AVEs concerning in Example 1.
+Besides, the Picard-CSCS iteration method can be regarded as an acceptable alternative.